• Home

 What to Know Before You Start

-They’ll still work, but the taste won’t be as pronounced and the batter may be slightly looser than expected.
+Use full-fat eggnog instead as thin, reduced-fat versions have more water and less flavor.
+They will still work, but the taste isn’t as pronounced and the batter may be slightly looser than you expect.

 Eggnog cake recipe ingredients laid out before mixing